CiscoSE/devnet-2126/lab/step1.md

 Click on "open" and then choose the directory created before (devnet-2126 - inside the home directory)

-Within the solution, there are four directories that you should be aware:
+Within the solution, there are three directories that you should be aware:

 1. **l3vpn-test1** contains the nso yang and xml templates for simple l3vpn
 2. **nso_clive-portal:** contains the Django custom web portal
-3. **xrv-vagrant:** contains the files for vagrant to create the IOS-XRv and ubuntu instances and day0 configuration files.
+3. **xrv-vagrant:** contains the files for vagrant to create the IOS-XRv, ubuntu instance and day0 configuration files.

 [Step 2 - Starting up NSO]